haruki-nguyen/.dotfiles-linux/wiki/EndeavourOS-Hyprland.md

 ## Setting up

+- Run `eos-welcome` and do after install steps.

 - Install the repository: `git clone https://github.com/haruki-nguyen/.dotfiles.git ~/.dotfiles`.

 - First, install a Nerd font on <https://www.nerdfonts.com/font-downloads> to `/usr/share/fonts/` and set it up for the terminal emulator.
 For example: Iosevka.